pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-display-with-source.md

 ![Source Empty](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_Empty.png?raw=true)

-*If your stream does not require your audience to see your computer screen (e.g. Use of camera to record a fitness sessions), skip to capturing camera.*
+You should see a menu similar to the one below:

-We have highlighted the most commonly used sources for livestreaming:
+*For your convenience, we have highlighted the most commonly used sources for livestreaming*

 ![Source Add Menu](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_add_menu.png?raw=true)
 - Display Capture: Get your entire screen